“The Family” by Leopoldina Zanetti Borzino (Italian 1826-1902)

 Condition

-This exceptional painting comes with its original hand-carved giltwood and gesso frame the same age as the painting.
+This exceptional painting comes with its original hand-carved giltwood and gesso frame.
 There are some nicks and scratches on the frame, as well as some slight separation of the wood due to age.
 Some of the gold leaf has been worn and has been retouched.
 Some of the gesso has been retouched.
 The canvas is signed.
-However, not uncommon with older oil paintings, the canvas has "craquelure", or hairline cracks caused by the aging process of the paint.
+However, common with older oil paintings, the canvas has "craquelure", or hairline cracks caused by the aging process of the paint.
 The craquelure is contained and does not have significant areas of paint loss and has been recently revarnished.

-Although we are attempting to providing realistic online images, differences in lighting sources affect the real color contracts of the painting.
+Although we are attempting to provide realistic online images, differences in lighting sources affect the real color contracts of the painting.
 We will be happy to provide additional images under different lighting sources and further close-up images upon request.
-Although we are attempting to providing realistic online images, differences in lighting sources affect the real color contracts of the painting.
-We will be happy to provide additional images under different lighting sources and further close-up images upon request.
 However, we recommend you consider the lighting in your home and how different lighting sources preserve the painting best and can improve the details the artist emphasized.
 We also recommend you determine the proper angle placement for the painting to avoid casting shadows or reducing glare to obtain the highest level of satisfaction from this artwork.
+Due to the frail nature caused by age, specialty packing is required.

 Product Enquiry